Membrane-mediated interactions

 Interactions stemming from lipid membrane deformations

 Lipid membrane deforming objects, such as proteins, can interact through the membrane curvature they induce.
-These interactions have been predicted by theory and studied by simulations, however, the governing equations are highlgy involved and quantitative experiments are difficult due to the small size and complexity of proteins.
+These interactions have been predicted by theory and studied by simulations, however, the governing equations are highly involved and quantitative experiments are difficult due to the small size and complexity of proteins.

 Extrapolating from these measurements towards three interacting particles, however, is not straightforward as the interactions have been predicted to be non-additive.
 Measuring the interplay between three fully-wrapped spheres we found two preferred states: a linear arrangement and an equilateral triangle.